dhruvahuja19/dhruvahuja19/README.md

 ### Hi there 👋
-🔭 I'm currently working @ Thrrive.fit, a startup that seeks to use AI/ML in the Yoga Space
+🔭 I'm currently working @ Thrrive.fit, a startup that seeks to use AI/ML in the Yoga Space <br>

-🌱 I’m currently learning Computer Architecture and Optimization Models in Engineering
+🌱 I’m currently learning Computer Architecture and Optimization Models in Engineering <br>

 ⚡ Fun fact: I'm a big Barca fan ⚽